Sea oats and native vegetation line the beach at Hobe Sound National Wildlife Refuge. ~ Contributed Photo

 The city is on its second name.
 When first settled in the early 1890s, it was called Potsdam, a name selected by German settlers.
 Following the 1895 arrival of Henry Flagler’s Florida East Coast Railway, the town was renamed after local landowner, Homer Hine Stuart.

 Located about 10 miles south of Stuart is the village of Hobe Sound.
-With an eclectic assortment of shops, boutiques and galleries, Hobe Sound hosts cultural events that draw people from the entire Treasure Coast: the Hobe Sound Festival of the Arts (early February), Hobe Sound Art Walk and Stroll (third Saturday of the month from November through April) and the Hobe Sound Annual Christmas Parade (early December).
+With an eclectic assortment of shops, boutiques and galleries, Hobe Sound hosts cultural events that draw people from the entire Treasure Coast, like the Hobe Sound Festival of the Arts in early February.
 The town’s name comes from the Jobe Indians (the Spanish pronounced the name “HO-bay”), one of the Native American groups that lived in the area before the European settlement.

 Jensen Beach was once known as the “Pineapple Capital of the World” before a combination of deadly freezes, blights and fires destroyed the industry at the turn of the 20th century.
 The prototype Old Florida beach town, it has a roundabout and a handful of good (and unpretentious) restaurants including Conchy Joe’s (on the water) and 11 Maple Street (gourmet in an Old Florida house).